genaifab/studyguides/ollama/Ollama_Basics_Cheat_Sheet.md

-# 🧠 Ollama Basics Study Guide
+# 🧠 Ollama Basics Cheat Sheet

 This guide covers the essential commands for getting started with [Ollama](https://ollama.com), a tool that lets you run large language models locally on your machine.